jhipster/generator-jhipster/docs/contributing.md

 Everything happens in the `lib/dsl` folder.

-The `lexer.js` file is where all "tokens", words used in the JDL are like `entity` or the left parenthesis character '('.
+The `lexer` folder is where all "tokens", words used in the JDL are like `entity` or the left parenthesis character '('.
 This is the place where one can add new keywords to the JDL.
 To add a new keyword to the JDL, simply use the `createToken` function with the following object attributes: